lucasrochex/clusterization_visualization/README.md

 #### Overall structure

 In the Jupyter Notebook - Feature Extraction - you will be able obtain the Principal Components from VGG16 feature extractions on images present on `/data`.
-You will also be able to do elbow analysis to figure out how many different clusters are adequate for dataset.
+You will also be able to conduct elbow analysis to figure out how many different clusters are adequate for the dataset.
-The output of this phase is a csv with the belonging cluster of each image and their first 3 main dimensions from Principal Component Analysis.
+The output of this phase is a csv with the belonging cluster of each image and their first 3 main dimensions from Principal Component Analysis for further plotting.

 To run the dashboard for visualizing the clusters, within the container run: